 \section{Conclusions}

 In conclusion, we describe the implementation of GW approximation within the all-electron Linear Augmented Plane Wave framework, where we pay special attention to the metallic systems, and proper treatment of deep laying core states, as needed for the future variational diagrammatic Monte Carlo implementation.
-We implement both standard G$_0$W$_0$ approximation, i.e after truncating the series of self-energy to the first order in G and W, as well as GW$_0$ algorithm, where we self consistently compute G but truncate the series in W to the first order.
-Our improved algorithm for resolving Fermi surface singularities and frequency convolution on the Matsubara axis allows us a stable and accurate analytic continuation of imaginary axis data by Pade approximation, which is crosschecked by contour deformation technique, that avoids the need of analytic continuation.
-We compute band structure as well as band gaps for a variety of insulators.
+We implement both standard G$_0$W$_0$ approximation, i.e after truncating the series of self-energy to the first order in $G$ and $W$, as well as GW$_0$ algorithm, where we self-consistently compute $G$ but truncate the series in $W$ to the first order.
+Our improved algorithm for resolving Fermi surface singularities and frequency convolution on the Matsubara axis allows us a stable and accurate analytic continuation of imaginary axis data by Pade approximation.
+This is crosschecked by the contour deformation technique that avoids the need for analytic continuation.
+We compute band structure and band gaps for a variety of insulators.
 We demonstrate the accuracy of our implementation by reproducing previous LAPW results for band insulators.
-We also implemented the matrix analog of G$_0$W$_0$ approximation, and we demonstrated that the conventional diagonal approximation within the Kohn-Sham band basis is an excellent approximation, in contrast to finding of Ref.~\onlinecite{PhysRevB.104.165111}.
+We also implemented the matrix analog of G$_0$W$_0$ approximation.
+Here, we demonstrate that the conventional diagonal approximation within the Kohn-Sham band basis is an excellent approximation, which is in contrast to the finding of Ref.~\cite{PhysRevB.104.165111}.

-Surprisingly, we found that in metals GW approximation requires extremely dense momentum mesh to converge even when the tetrahedron integration is used.
-This is very different than in semilocal DFT approximations, in which the potential is computed in real space, and therefore the convergence with momentum points is very rapid.
-In GW, $16\times 16\times 16$ k-point mesh is required for reasonable convergence in these simple metals.